CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ## Secure Boot

-Secure Boot ensures that each binary image loaded upon system boot is validated with key signatures that correspond to a stored trusted key in firmware.
+Secure Boot ensures that each binary image loaded during system boot is validated with key signatures that correspond to a stored trusted key in firmware.

 {{%notice note%}}
 Secure Boot is supported on the NVIDIA SN3700C-S switch.